A Civil Right to Counsel: THE HISTORY

 At some point, everyone has heard something like this on TV: "You have a right to a lawyer.
 If you cannot afford one, one will be provided to you."
 In 1963, in the celebrated case of Gideon v.
 Wainwright, the Supreme Court said that individuals charged with serious crimes have a right to counsel.
 The Court later expanded the right to juveniles charged with delinquency offenses and people charged with misdemeanors.

 Yet many people do not realize that this broad right only applies to criminal cases, not civil cases; the Supreme Court's approach to civil cases has been considerably less protective.
-As a result, the right to counsel in civil cases depends on what state you're in and what type of civil cases it is.
+As a result, the right to counsel in civil cases depends on what state you're in and what type of civil case it is.
 Overall:

-- There is no state that guarantees a right to counsel for a person in cases involving housing or access to health care, and few guarantee a right to counsel when facing eviction;
+- No state guarantees a right to counsel for a person in cases involving access to health care, and few guarantee a right to counsel when facing eviction;

 - Very few states provide a right to counsel for domestic violence or private custody proceedings;